-The Road to Norway: First Stop - Ghent
+The Road to Norway: First Stop - Shopping and Eating in Ghent

 Our family holiday hadn’t started promisingly.
 Not far from home as we drove through the curling, coiling dawn mist that often floats through the valley, I noticed, every now and then, a horrible grinding sound coming from the back of the car.
 I tried to ignore it at first, only to find myself waiting anxiously for it to re-appear.
 It did, frequently, every time we went over a pothole or a dip in the road.
 “Umm, what’s that noise?”
 I asked my husband, Charlie tentatively, dreading his response.
 “Oh yeah, that” came his reply.
 “I think it’s the wheel arches rubbing on the back tyres because the car’s so heavy.”
 Yikes!
 A feeling of dread descend into the pit of my stomach like a heavy stone, where it would sit for the rest of the morning.
 With hindsight, in ordinary circumstances we might have turned round; gone home, checked the car, and altered our travel plans if necessary.
 But this was the first day of a four-week summer adventure; a family road trip to Oslo that had been six months in the planning.
 Turning back before we’d even started didn't really feel like an option.
 We carried on in grim silence for another twenty minutes or so, until Charlie, who seemed to have brightened after apparently ruminating on the possible causes of the worrying noise, piped up, “I think it must be because I packed the new tent in the back of the roofbox, it’s heavy and it’s weighing down the rear of the car.”
 We decided to carry on, having reassured ourselves that we could re-balance the packing once we arrived in Folkestone for our Channel crossing.